fpgaemu/fpgaemu/docs/mig.rst

 pin goes HIGH after 100us.

-After running the MIG's Behavioral Simulation, you should observe that the AXI Address Width is 27 bits and the AXI Data Width is 32 bits, which is expected.
+After running the MIG's Behavioral Simulation, you should observe that the AXI Address Width is 27 bits and the AXI Data Width is 32 bits, whfich is expected.

 ..
 Tip:: To find AXI parameter values such as Address or Data Width and Base Address, look for the comment *AXI4 Shim parameters* in the u_mig_7series_4_mig module.